The NERCOMP Leadership Ecosystem

 In 2018 NERCOMP launched the Leadership Ecosystem to create a digital community around our array of professional development offerings.
 The Ecosystem is envisioned as a resource to help bridge the spaces between these event-based experiences by providing a platform for ongoing dialogue, shared learning, and collaboration.

-While still in the first months of its existence, the Ecosystem has already hosted conversations on topics such as opportunities and challenges in leadership, career development, Cyber Security, and developing your leadership potential.
+The Ecosystem has already hosted conversations on topics such as opportunities and challenges in leadership, career development, Cyber Security, and developing your leadership potential.
 This session will be a chance to dialogue with those facilitating the effort, especially to offer feedback and ideas on approaches that might make it more useful to the broader community.

 For questions or more information please contact firstname.lastname@example.org